Build with AI

 • Confirm the agent is constructing queries that use text::semanticSimilarity.
 Some smaller models won't reach for it without explicit instruction; if the agent ignores it, name the function in your instructions field.

-If the agent picks the wrong tool, writes malformed GROQ, or invents field names, the model is likely the bottleneck.
-Tool-calling against a schema-aware MCP is one of the harder workloads in the agent world.
-Switch to a frontier model (Claude Sonnet, Claude Opus, GPT-5, or equivalent) and rerun.
-If the behavior improves, that confirms model capability is the limiter.
+If the agent picks the wrong tool, writes malformed GROQ, or invents field names, the model might be the bottleneck.
+Try a more capable model and rerun.
+If the behavior improves, model capability is the limiter.
+You might also have issues with your instructions.
+Sit down and read them and make sure they would make sense to an uninformed reader that isn’t you.

 Next steps